mia-platform/public-pipelines/docs/jobs-templates.md

 ### .npm-test

-This job will run the `coverage` script with `npm run coverage`, our marketplace items all implement this script that will set the test harness to save and print coverage results.
+This job will run the `coverage` script with `npm run coverage`, our marketplace items all implement this script that will set the test framework to save and print coverage results.
 It will also set the `coverage/cobertura-coverage.xml` path as coverage report of the job, we strongly suggest to set this script and run tests without coverage locally to save on time.